Determine recommended pavement depth based on usage, traffic, and soil conditions

 How thick should road asphalt be?

 Residential roads: 2-3 inches asphalt on 6-8 inch base.
 Collector roads: 3-4 inches on 8-10 inch base.
-Highways: 4-6 inches on 10-12 inch base with possible additional reinforcement.
+Highways: 4-6 inches on 10-12 inch base.

 Does soil type affect required asphalt thickness?

 Yes, poor soil (clay, silt) requires thicker base layers (8-12 inches) to prevent cracking.
 Good soil (sand, gravel) can use standard 4-6 inch base.
-Our calculator accounts for soil conditions.

 What happens if asphalt is too thin?